-See a curated selection of photographs and experience interwar Perth through the lens of photographer Abraham 'Izzy' Orloff.
+See a curated selection of photographs and experience interwar (1918-1939) Perth and Fremantle through the lens of photographer Abraham 'Izzy' Orloff.

 Between the end of World War I and the beginning of World War II, interwar was a period of intense social and ideological upheaval.
 In this exhibition, Orloff's rich collection of photographs reveals glimpses of Fremantle's public and private lives during this time.

 Orloff was a much-loved community figure who worked as a professional studio and press photographer.
 He had an exceptional eye for human subjects in panoramic streetscapes, architecture and maritime arrivals.
 He examined Perth's social, domestic, and political spheres through a distinct worldview shaped by his experiences growing up in Ukraine and Palestine and as a Jewish migrant coming to Western Australia.